 7 miles, easy to moderate, 1,200-ft. elevation loss

-After another bountiful breakfast, transfer about one hour and 20 minutes to North York Moors National Park for a moorland walk over mostly gentle downhill terrain.
+After another bountiful breakfast, transfer about one hour and 20 minutes to North York Moors National Park for a moorland walk over gentle downhill terrain.
 One of England’s most celebrated parks for its bright purple bell heather that blooms in July and August, North York Moors is a haven for birdlife such as the merlin, red grouse, skylark, and snipe.
 Delicate moss, flowing hair grass, and cotton grass will also mark your progress today.

 Today’s pathway follows the heather crest of Danby High Moor.
 In these uplands, you might spot juniper, bog rosemary, or cloudberry.
 This contemplative and peaceful road points you to a solitary gate and a signpost for the Coast-to-Coast Walk and Glaisdale, today’s destination.
-Follow a clear track from here, crossing a heather moor past the stout stone building of Trough House, a secluded shooting hut often kept company by a few upland sheep.
+Follow a clear track from here, crossing a heather moor past the stout stone building of Trough House; a secluded shooting hut often kept company by a few upland sheep.
 Later, you round the head of Great Fryup Dale, named for the seductive Norse goddess Freya (“up” is the Olde English term for “valley”).
 A gentle downhill walk leads to a gentle uphill one as you traverse a rugged moorland trail to the crest of Glaisdale Moor, offering splendid views of the valley you just left.
-Later, meet an all but abandoned asphalt road—known as Glaisdale Rigg—that traces the ridge.
+Later, meet an all-but-abandoned asphalt road—known as Glaisdale Rigg—that traces the ridge.
 Enjoy spectacular views of Great Fryup Dale to one side and Glaisdale Head to the other.
 The vistas here are breathtaking, so take your time and enjoy this magnificent stroll in the clean mountain air as moorlands stretch out all around you.
 Pause along the way to contemplate those who erected the many standing stones along Glaisdale Rigg.
-One is inscribed “Whitby Road,” and once pointed many a journeyman or trader to Whitby, the seaside town with a great maritime and mining heritage.
+One is inscribed “Whitby Road,” and once pointed many a journeyman or trader to Whitby, a seaside town with a great maritime and mining heritage.